0mjs/sleek/README.md

 - Simple & Expressive: Sleekify is easy to write, with simple expressive syntax.
 - Async-first: Built on the asynchronous server methodology, enabling high performance and speed in concurrency.
 - Flexible: Supports a wide range of request handling features from simple routes to complex parameter parsing.
-- Validated: Uses `typing` to ensure your requests are properly validated and sanitised.
+- Validated: Uses Python Type hints, `typing` to ensure your requests are properly validated and sanitised.
 - Easy Setup: You can get up and running in just a few lines of code!

 ## Installation